Elon Musk Says His Company Will Have 1,000 Ventilators Ready By Next Week Amid Coronavirus Crisis

-Elon Musk said earlier this week that he could turn his Tesla production plants to create ventilators amid the coronavirus crisis, and the billionaire tech mogul may now be turning in some fast results.
+Elon Musk said earlier this week that he could use his Tesla production plants to create ventilators amid the coronavirus crisis, and the billionaire tech mogul may now be turning in some fast results.

-The Tesla founder spoke to CleanTechnica this weekend and said that his company should have more than 1,000 of the specialized medical machine ready by next week, giving a small but very needed boost to hospital systems overwhelmed with patients suffering from COVID-19 effects.
+The Tesla founder spoke to CleanTechnica this weekend and said that his company should have more than 1,000 of the specialized medical machines ready by next week, giving a small but very needed boost to hospital systems overwhelmed with patients suffering from COVID-19 effects.
 The virus is particularly dangerous for the elderly and people with existing health conditions, with many needing hospitalization and ultimately ventilators to keep clean oxygen pumping into their lungs.

 Musk said they were also working on addressing the shortage of N95 masks, which are needed by medical professionals to prevent transmission of the virus.